A Legacy of Leadership Campaign

 Thanks to commitments from our generous donors, the Foundation has commenced the third and final phase, the Implementation Phase.
 During this 12-month period, the Museum will be unavailable to the public as we install new exhibits that fully encompass the unparalleled accomplishments of the man from Abilene.

 Throughout the course of the renovation process, we will provide updates and behind-the-scenes information through our website and newsletter, IKE INSIGHT.
-The Foundation has been very encouraged by the support we have received so far and we are optimistic that we will meet our goal of reopening the new Eisenhower Presidential Museum by the 75th anniversary of D-Day, June 6, 2019.
+The Foundation is grateful to the thousands of donors who have contributed to make this project a reality.

 As the triumphs of World War II and the progress and prosperity of the 1950s become a distant memory for most Americans, the Eisenhower Foundation realizes the importance of keeping these lessons alive.
 IKEducation brings the story of this leader and his era to life for thousands of students through interactive programs that utilize primary sources from the Eisenhower Presidential Library, Museum, and Boyhood Home.

 IKEducation has reached more than 28,000 students and teachers onsite at the Eisenhower Presidential Campus just since the fall of 2013 — with 8,130 participating this past academic year.
 In addition, the IKEducation online curriculum has been used in classrooms across the country, and even in countries, such as Colombia.

 With support from A Legacy of Leadership, IKEducation will expand its onsite and online curricula, design and host teacher workshops, and create traveling exhibits that can be used to address the Museum's closure during renovations.